Ten times yesterday. Eleven the day before. And it starts again today.

 Every one of these is understandable.
 None of them solve the underlying need.

 At times, it can feel like the only way to create space and restore some calm.
-But the Alzheimer's Association describes the phone as a lifeline—"a way for family members to check on relatives who insist on living at home but need support."
+But the Alzheimer's Association describes the phone as a lifeline, "a way for family members to check on relatives who insist on living at home but need support."

 Taking it away doesn't resolve the anxiety driving the calls.
 It simply removes the outlet, while the fear remains.
 Clinical ethics frameworks for dementia care are grounded in a core principle: the least restrictive option.
-In practice, many families who try it end up reversing the decision—not because the calls stop, but because the connection still matters.
+In practice, many families who try it end up reversing the decision.
+Not because the calls stop, but because the connection still matters.

 ResultThe anxiety escalates.
 The guilt compounds.